-Brittany is a second-year student in the William Paterson University PsyD program.
+Brittany is a third-year student in the William Paterson University PsyD program.
 While previously attending John Jay College, she worked as a research assistant on the Investigative Psychology Research Unit (IPRU) Sex Offender Profiling (SOP) Project.
 After graduating with a MA in Forensic Psychology, she worked as a Crisis Response Worker for Care Plus NJ, conducting crisis risk assessment for youth and families throughout Bergen County.
 Brittany's research interests include risk factors associated with violence including trauma, cognitive functioning, and personality.

-Christine is a first-year doctoral student in the PsyD program and currently an adjunct instructor teaching Intro to Psychology at WPU.
+Christine is a second-year doctoral student in the PsyD program and currently an adjunct instructor teaching Intro to Psychology at WPU.
 She has worked as a Telemental Health Care intern at Mantra Health offering comprehensive treatment service for young adults.
 She worked at Prof. Lawrence Yang's lab in Columbia University on effects of epigenetic malleability framing to the clinical high-risk youth.
 She's been a crisis counselor at WMC since 2018, providing hotline service and in-person accompaniment.
 Her interests in the field include multicultural counseling, anxiety, depression, telemental health care and CBT.

 Christine enjoys nature, hiking with friends, walking along the Hudson River, and traveling to learn other cultures.
 She is also a certified yoga teacher who loves practicing yoga and daily meditation.
 She likes cooking at home, drawing, and reading while listening to music in her downtime.